animecyc/TitaniumAnimator/ios/documentation/index.md

 ## Layout Support

 When animating views in a horizontal or vertical layout sibling views will *pop* into place as opposed to animating to the correct position.
 You can pass the `siblings` flag to the animation properties to ensure that all sibling views animate to their correct location.
 By default this flag is set to `false`.
+Android does not support sibling animations at this time.

 > There is the possibility of a hit in performace when animating large quantities of sibling views together.